madaan/madaan.github.io/projects/moviesim.md

 ---

 ### Objective
 - [Gran Torino](https://www.imdb.com/title/tt1205489/) and [Harry Brown](https://www.imdb.com/title/tt1289406/) are _similar movies_.
 If you like one, you _may_ like the other<a href="#comment">¹</a>.
-The similarity is not based on "similar users" rating both the movies highly (though that could be happening), but is based on the fact that both the movies involve a lonely, retired person with a military background takes the responsibbility of delivering justice to those who have been wronged in their own hands.
+The similarity is not based on "similar users" rating both the movies highly (though that could be happening), but is based on the fact that both the movies involve a lonely, retired person with a military background takes the responsibility of delivering justice to those who have been wronged in their own hands.

 - Given a movie, recommend other movies that have similar plots.